How Well Generative Adversarial Networks Learn Distributions: Abstract

 \section{Abstract}

-We study in this paper the rate of convergence for learning distributions with the adversarial framework and Generative Adversarial Networks (GANs), which subsumes Wasserstein, Sobolev and MMD GANs as special cases.
-We study a wide range of parametric and nonparametric target distributions, under a collection of objective evaluation metrics.
-On the nonparametric end, we investigate the minimax optimal rates and fundamental difficulty of the density estimation under the adversarial framework.
-On the parametric end, we establish a theory for general neural network classes (including deep leaky ReLU as a special case), that characterizes the interplay on the choice of generator and discriminator.
-We investigate how to obtain a good statistical guarantee for GANs through the lens of regularization.
-We discover and isolate a new notion of regularization, called the \textit{generator/discriminator pair regularization}, that sheds light on the advantage of GANs compared to classical parametric and nonparametric approaches for density estimation.
-We develop novel oracle inequalities as the main tools for analyzing GANs, which is of independent theoretical interest.
+This paper studies the rates of convergence for learning distributions implicitly with the adversarial framework and Generative Adversarial Networks (GANs), which subsume Wasserstein, Sobolev, MMD GAN, and Generalized/Simulated Method of Moments (GMM/SMM) as special cases.
+We study a wide range of parametric and nonparametric target distributions under a host of objective evaluation metrics.
+We investigate how to obtain valid statistical guarantees for GANs through the lens of regularization.
+On the nonparametric end, we derive the optimal minimax rates for distribution estimation under the adversarial framework.
+On the parametric end, we establish a theory for general neural network classes (including deep leaky ReLU networks) that characterizes the interplay on the choice of generator and discriminator pair.
+We discover and isolate a new notion of regularization, called the generator-discriminator-pair regularization, that sheds light on the advantage of GANs compared to classical parametric and nonparametric approaches for explicit distribution estimation.
+We develop novel oracle inequalities as the main technical tools for analyzing GANs, which are of independent interest.